 What is an affiliate marketing agreement (affiliate marketing contract)?

 An affiliate marketing agreement (also called an affiliate agreement or affiliate marketing contract) is a contract between a brand and an individual or company that promotes the brand in exchange for commission.
-It’s an essential part of any affiliate program, detailing the responsibilities and obligations of each party and all monetary and legal stipulations.
+It details the responsibilities and obligations of each party, the commission structure, the length of the contract, and the legal stipulations governing the relationship.

 Why do you need an affiliate program agreement?